 What is Sunni Islam?

+Sunni is a sect in the religion of Islam.
 With 940 million adherents out of about 1.1 billion Muslims, Sunni Islam is the largest Islamic sect.
+(Shia Muslims make up about 10% of all Muslims worldwide.)
 Followers of the Sunni tradition are known as Sunnis or Sunnites; they sometimes refer to themselves as Ahlus Sunnah wal-Jamaa'h, "adherents to the Sunnah and the assembly."

-Sunnis have their historical roots in the majority group who followed Abu Bakr, an effective leader, as Muhammad's successor instead of the Prophet's cousin and son-in-law Ali.
-The Sunnis are so named because they believe themselves to follow the sunnah ("custom" or "tradition") of the Prophet.
+Sunnis have their historical roots in the majority group who followed Abu Bakr, an effective leader, as the successor of Muhammad successor instead of the prophet's cousin and son-in-law Ali.
+The Sunnis are so named because they believe themselves to follow the sunnah ("custom" or "tradition") of the prophet.